Pinarello–Q36.5 Pro Cycling Team

-Q36.5 Pro Cycling Team is a Swiss UCI ProTeam focusing on road bicycle racing.
+Pinarello–Q36.5 Pro Cycling Team is a Swiss UCI ProTeam focusing on road bicycle racing.
 Douglas Ryder created the team which rode its first season in 2023.
 The team is sponsored by clothing brand Q36.5.

 History

 Formation

 After folded in 2021, Douglas Ryder said he always wanted to come back to cycling at the top level.
 In 2022 Ryder was looking for riders to race for his team in 2022.
 The team was formed with riders who already rode for UCI WorldTeams plus some riders from the second and third divisions.
 Four-time Grand Tour champion Vincenzo Nibali joined as the team's technical advisor and Giro d'Italia stage winner Gabriele Missaglia was hired as an assistant directeur sportif.
 In December 2022, Union Cycliste Internationale announced that Q36.5 Pro Cycling Team was granted a UCI ProTeam licence for 2023 season.

 2023 season

 Q36.5 made an immediate impact with seven professional wins in its first season.
 Mark Donovan took overall victory at the 2023 Sibiu Cycling Tour, Matteo Moschetti had one-day victories at Clásica de Almería and Grand Prix d'Isbergues, and Nickolas Zukowsky was the Canadian National Road Race Champion.
 There were also stage victories for Matteo Badilatti at the Tour du Rwanda, Damien Howson at Vuelta a Asturias and Nicolò Parisini at CRO Race.